lspitzley/bfor206_spring2022/homework/Homework 2.md

 date.

-# Ideas for Q4

-1. Topics/keywords over time, like Python, Java, R, etc.
-2. Posts that contain images
-3. Top words with stopwords removed
-5. h-index for post authors (based on score)
-6. Are there fewer posts with text bodies as a community grows? (hard)
-7. Apply VADER sentiment on the titles of the post.
-8. Are there any communities that experienced decline?
-For this question, define decline as a month-over-month decrease in the number of comments for three or more consecutive months.

 # Checkpoints
 These are some quantities/values that you can use to check the correctness of your code.
-I will try to update these as needed.
+I will update these as needed.

-   1. Total number of rows: 499,143
+   1. Total number of rows: 527,646
-   2. The subreddit with the second-most distinct authors (Q1.3) is `statistics`, with 31,304 different post authors.
+   2. The subreddit with the second-most distinct authors (Q1.3) is `statistics`, with 32,982 different post authors.
-      `datascienceproject` has the fewest, at 217 distinct post authors.
+      `datascienceproject` has the fewest, at 232 distinct post authors.